snss231/tp/docs/DeveloperGuide.md

 ![AddTaskSequenceDiagram](images/AddTaskSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteTaskCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddTaskCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 ### Delete person feature